About...

 ...the photographers

-Many of the images included in this website are photographs taken by Dr Ron Atkinson and these will not display the photographer's name.
-However, this website also contains an increasing number of
+Many of the images included in this website are photographs taken by Ron Atkinson and these will not display the photographer's name.
+However, this

-on them.
-Special mention needs to be made of the many images supplied by Robert Whyte, Nick Monaghan, and Trevor Jinks, all of whom are excellent
+shown on them.
+Special mention needs to be made of the many images supplied by Robert Whyte, Nick Monaghan, Steve Pearson, Trevor Jinks, Liz and

-photographers, but many other keen people have also contributed one or a few very good photos.
-The author is grateful to all of these people because a primary
+are excellent photographers, but many other people have also contributed one or a few very good images.
+The author is grateful to all of these people

-when necessary.
-No person, including the author, is entitled profit financially by using them without first obtaining the approval of the photographer.
+author, is entitled profit financially by using these without first obtaining the approval of the photographer.
 To do so would be a breach of copyright.

 Email Ron Atkinson for more information.